 - The National Trust are using Belted Galloways to graze Headley Heath, as these are more tolerant of dogs than the Highland cattle which were previously used for this task.

 - The North Downs Way runs for 246 km along the length of the North Downs (with two sections at its eastern end), from Farnham in Surrey to Dover in Kent.

 - Brockham Lime Works was a major industrial site in Victorian times.
 Chalk from the quarry was burnt in kilns to produce quicklime, used in the manufacture of mortar and fertiliser.

-- The Box Hill viewpoint commemorates Leopold Salomons of Norbury Park, who bought Box Hill when it was offered for sale in 1912 and donated it to the National Trust two years later.
+- The Salomons Memorial viewpoint commemorates Leopold Salomons of Norbury Park, who bought Box Hill when it was offered for sale in 1912 and donated it to the National Trust two years later.

 - Broadwood's Folly was built in the 19thC by the piano manufacturer Thomas Broadwood, who owned the prominent house in the valley below, Juniper Hall.
-The unusual tree growing inside is a holm-oak, Quercus ilex; this evergreen oak is not thought to have been planted deliberately but is not native to Britain.
+There used to be a holm-oak growing out of it (the stump is still visible inside).

 - Box Hill Fort was one of a chain of mobilisation centres built to defend London at the end of the 19thC, but the idea was soon abandoned.
 It has now been colonized by several species of bats.